-If you develop the new coronavirus disease (COVID-19) or have been exposed to the virus, you may be asked to "self-isolate” (if you're sick) or "self-quarantine" (if you might be sick).
+If you develop COVID-19 or have been exposed to the virus that causes it, you may be asked to self-isolate (if you're sick) or self-quarantine (if you might be sick).
 But what does that mean?

 In some people, COVID-19 is mild enough that you can safely recover at home.
 But you need to protect other people at the same time.
 If your doctor or local health department asks you to self-isolate or self-quarantine, here's what the Centers for Disease Control and Prevention says to do:

 Don't leave home except to get medical care.
 Staying home means no activities at work, school or any other public places.
 Don't use taxis, ride-sharing or public transportation either.
 If you do need medical care, call ahead for instructions.
 If it's an emergency, call 911.

 Keep away from people and pets at home.
 You need to keep a safe distance (at least 6 feet) from others.
 If you can, restrict yourself to a sick room and try to use a separate bathroom from others.
 Avoid handling your pets, and let another family member take care of their needs at this time, if possible.

 Use a face mask.
 You should wear a face mask whenever you can't avoid being around other people or pets.
 You'll also need one if you're told to come to a hospital or doctor's office.